 4- Cover and water

-• Cover your begonias with compost and firm it down well to ensure the roots make proper contact with the soil.
+• Cover your begonias with compost and firm it down to ensure the roots are in proper contact with the soil.
 Also firm the compost around the sage.

 • Water your planter generously with a fine spray, using a watering can or sprayer, until water drains from the bottom.